fahidRM/transparency-study-with-spade/README.md

 - Create your project files in / copy your existing project files to the root directory.
 - Install the necessary requirements for your project excluding `agentspeak`, `spade` and `spade-bdi`.
 - Launch and start the transparency tool (see: https://github.com/fahidRM/agent-transparency-tool).
-- Update your code to initialise the logger using the code: `WebLogger(mas_name="Counter BDI MAS", server="localhost", port=3700)`.
+- Update your code to import the logger using the statement `from stag_logger.Logger import WebLogger` then initialise the logger using the code: `WebLogger(mas_name="Counter BDI MAS", server="localhost", port=3700)`.
 This would post logs to the address `http://localhost:3700` which is the address/port that the transparency tool listens on.
 NOTE: This must be done before declaring the agents.
 - Run your project as you normally would.

 - A sample video demonstrating the setup is available here: